Order by 9 am on December 17th for Christmas delivery. Festive season delays expected. Free shipping on orders over R500.

 DCM and legumes

 Dilated Cardiomyopathy (DCM) is a serious heart condition characterised by an enlarged and weakened heart muscle, which leads to reduced heart function and can result in heart failure.
-In recent years, a surge of concern among pet owners, veterinarians, and nutritionists in the United States sparked a debate over the potential link between legumes, such as lentils, and canine dilated cardiomyopathy (DCM).
+In recent years, a concern among pet owners, veterinarians, and nutritionists sparked a debate over the potential link between legumes and DCM.
 This concern was significant enough to prompt the Food and Drug Administration (FDA) to launch an investigation.

 Despite the initial concerns, the FDA concluded its investigation in 2022, stating that there was “insufficient data to establish causality among DCM case reports and pet food products eaten by afflicted dogs.”
 This conclusion underscores the complexity of DCM, and there is no definitive relationship between these implicated diet characteristics and DCM.

-Rather than caused by legumes, DCM can be linked to genetics, taurine deficiency, viral infections, obesity and in some cases the cause is unknown.
+Rather, DCM can be linked to genetics, taurine deficiency, viral infections, and obesity.
+In some cases the cause is unknown.
 Breeds that are more predisposed include Doberman Pinschers, Boxers, Great Danes, Golden Retrievers and Cocker Spaniels.

-Taurine is a vital amino acid for heart health, but is regarded as a non-essential amino because dogs produce their own taurine from sulphur-containing amino acids, primarily cysteine and methionine.
+Taurine is a vital amino acid for heart health but is regarded as non-essential because dogs produce their own taurine.
 However, it is known that some large dog breeds produce taurine at a slower rate than small dogs, putting them at risk for a deficiency.
-Since Taurine deficiency is well-documented as a potential cause of DCM it can be beneficial to choose dog food that contains added taurine (such as Nala Health) to support heart health.
+Since researchers have well-documented taurine deficiency as a potential cause of DCM, choosing dog food with added taurine (like Nala Health) can support heart health.

 Can dogs eat lentils